tomduhourq/play-scala/README.md

   [app-name] $ idea with-sources=yes
   [app-name] $ exit
   ````
+  Now we have created IntelliJ Idea project files.
+Launch IntelliJ, and select *file > open*.
+Go to your app folder and see if it gets detected as an IntelliJ project.

+  Open it.

 ## Damn Import

-  As I mentioned before, we have troubles to import the app to Intellij and getting the dependencies correctly detected.
+  As I mentioned before, I had trouble to import the app to Intellij and getting the dependencies correctly detected.
-  Obviously, first make sure that you can import the project as SBT project.
+  Obviously, first make sure that you can import the project as a *sbt* project.
   My personal solution was to:

   ````sbt clean```` inside the project's folder +